Axway-University-1/apim-hands-on-labs/Dev-Day1-Lab-5/README.md

 StockQuote is a trading API providing the value of a company stock

-**Task**: Test the GET method of Stockquote, for the company Google, meaning with parameter symbol = GOOG.
+**Task**: Test the GET method of Stockquote, for the company Google, meaning with parameter `symbol = GOOG`.
 Get a positive response
 * Note : Stockquote is running on the Backend Server, backend services must be started

 #### With API Portal